milestonesys/mipsdk-samples-component/SurveillanceCloud/README.md

 2. Open the `SurveillanceCloudSample.sln` solution file with Visual Studio.

-3. Rebuild the solution in order to ensure the latest NuGet packages has been downloaded.
-The solution depends on the MilestoneSystems.VideoOS.Platform.SDK which includes C++ DLLs.
-Some of these DLLs are not supported by IIS Express or IIS.
-Therefore the bin folder of the SurveillanceCloudSampleService has to be added to the path of environment variables.
-To do so, go to Start menu and type "Environment variables".
-Choose "Edit Environment variables", in the window which opens click on the button named "Environment Variables".
-In the System Variables find the "Path" variable and add the path of the bin folder.
-Once done, restart visual studio to ensure the path works.
+3. The project `SurveillanceCloudSampleService` depends on the NuGet package `MilestoneSystems.VideoOS.Platform.SDK`.

+    To ensure the latest NuGet packages has been downloaded, rebuild the solution.

+    `MilestoneSystems.VideoOS.Platform.SDK` includes some unmanaged DLLs
+    that are not found by IIS Express or IIS unless you explicitly add the `bin` folder of the project `SurveillanceCloudSampleService` to the `Path` environment variable:

+    1. Open the Start menu and type "Environment variables".
+    2. Choose "Edit the system environment variables".
+    3. In the System Properties window, select "Environment Variables...".
+    4. In the System variables list, select the "Path" variable and add the path of the bin folder.
+    5. To ensure the path works, restart Visual Studio.

 4. Set the `SurveillanceCloudSample` and `SurveillanceCloudSampleService` projects as startup projects.
 To do